Slavery in China: Medieval

 A contract from the Tang dynasty that records the purchase of a 15-year-old slave for six bolts of plain silk and five Chinese coins.
 Found in the Astana Cemetery in Turfan.

-During the Three Kingdoms period (220–280 AD), a social status intermediate between freedom and slavery—Buqu(部曲)—was developed took to the social stage.
-They were legally subordinate to their masters, and without the right to manage their farmland, but they were recognized as the owner of property, and armed in time of war to serve as their master's private soldiers.
-The large decline in demographic figures during the Eastern Han period to the Three Kingdoms period, is seen as being related to the emergence of this status class.
+During the Three Kingdoms period (220–280 AD), a social status intermediate between freedom and slavery—Buqu (部曲)—developed on the social stage.
+Those with this status were legally subordinate to their masters, and lacked the right to manage their farmland, but they were recognized as property owners, and armed in time of war to serve as their master's private soldiers.
+The large decline in demographic figures from the Eastern Han period through the Three Kingdoms period is seen as being related to the emergence of this status class.

-The period of division from the Jin to the Sui dynasties, Due to years of poor harvests, the influx of foreign tribes, and the resulting wars, The number of slaves exploded.
-They became a class and were called "jianmin (贱民)", The word literally means "inferior person".
-As stated in The commentary of Tang Code: “Slaves and inferior people are legally equivalent to livestock products”, They always had a low social status, and even if they were deliberately murdered, the perpetrators received only a year in prison, and were punished even when they reported the crimes of their lords.
-However, when the stable period comes, perhaps because the increase in the number of slaves slowed down again, the penalties for crimes against them became harsh again.
+During the period of division from the Jin to the Sui dynasties, due to years of poor harvests, the influx of foreign tribes, and the resulting wars, the number of slaves exploded.
+They became a class and were called jianmin (贱民).
+The word literally means "inferior person".
+As stated in the Commentary on the Tang Code: “Slaves and inferior people are legally equivalent to livestock products”.
+They always had a low social status: even if they were deliberately murdered, the perpetrators received only a year in prison, and they were punished even when they reported the crimes of their lords.
+However, when stability returned, perhaps because the increase in the number of slaves slowed down again, the penalties for crimes against them became harsh again.
 For example, the famous Tang dynasty female poet Yu Xuanji was publicly executed for murdering her own slave.

 The law of the Tang dynasty forbade enslaving free people, but allowed enslavement of criminals, foreigners, and orphans.
-Free people could however willingly sell themselves.
-The primary source of slaves was southern tribes were the most desired.
+Free people could, however, willingly sell themselves.
+The primary source of slaves was southern tribes, and young slave girls were the most desired.
 Although various officials such as Kong Kui, the Jiedushi of Lingnan, banned the practice, the trade continued.
-The female slaves from Yue(ancient tribe in the area of Guangdong) were eroticized in a poem by Tang dynasty literary person Yuan Zhen.
+Female slaves from Yue (an ancient tribe in the area of Guangdong) were eroticized in a poem by Tang dynasty literary figure Yuan Zhen.

 Chan and Zen Buddhist monastic slavery grew in the Tang dynasty as monasteries became increasingly wealthy and acquired more land.
 Monks were not generally required to work the fields they owned, with cultivation of farmland left in the hands of free laymen employed by the temples and temple slaves, although temple slaves were a far more significant share of the labor force, with 150,000 such slaves being emancipated during the Huichang Persecution of Buddhism.
 Some temple slaves were criminals, orphans (who were allowed to enter the monastery in adulthood), or previous tenants of land donated to the monasteries.
 However, a majority were laborers left unemployed during consolidations of estates by the monasteries who sold themselves to earn a livelihood.
 Temple slaves were permitted to marry each other, but not free peasants.